snuq/VSEQF/Readme.md

    Click a marker title to jump the cursor to this marker.
    Click the X button next to a marker to delete it.

+## QuickBatchRender
+Render sequences in the timeline to individual files and automatically create a new copy of the current scene with these strips replaced with the rendered versions.
+Effects and unprocessed strips will still be in copied scene and unaffected.

+Can be found in the sequence editor properties panel.

+* __Batch Render__

+   Begin the batch render process using the settings below.

+* __Render Directory__

+   Type in, or select the directory to render the files into.
+   If left blank, the default scene render directory will be used.

+* __Render Only Selected__

+   Only process selected strips, others will not be replaced.

+* __Render Modifiers__

+   Apply modifiers to rendered strips.
+   Uncheck this to copy the modifiers to the rendered strip instead.

+* __Render Audio__

+   Check this to process audio strips as separate strips.
+   Uncheck to not process audio strips.

+* __Render Meta Strips__

+   Drop-down menu to decide what is done with meta strips:

+   * Ignore

+      Meta strips will not be processed, only copied over.

+   * Individual Substrips

+      Process and replace all strips inside meta strips.
+      The rendered strips will remain grouped in a meta strip in the new scene.

+   * Single Strip

+      Process the entire meta strip as one strip, and replace it with a single rendered strip.

+###Render Presets
+Preset render settings for various types of strips.
+Each type has a 'Scene Setting' option that will simply use the render settings of the current scene.

+* __Opaque Strips__

+   Strips with no transparency set.

+* __Transparent Strips__

+   Strips with transparency set.
+   Several render settings will not render any transparency information, be careful when selecting these!

+* __Audio Strips__

+   File type to use for rendering an audio strip.